-Richard is an internationally leading expert on the science and policy of adaptation to climate change, with more than twenty-five years of experience in original research, science assessment and policy advice.
-Much of his recent work has addressed the role of adaptation in the design and implementation of a global climate policy agreement, but he also studies societal and institutional challenges to adaptation and to the provision and use of climate services.
-He has led a range of large international collaborative research and capacity-building projects and programmes, and has advised governments, international agencies, civil-society organisations and private firms.
-In 2016, Richard received the prestigious Burtoni Award in recognition of his work on climate change adaptation.
+Richard Klein is an internationally leading expert on the science and policy of adaptation to climate change.
+He has over 30 years of experience in original research, science assessment and policy advice.
+Much of his recent work has addressed the role of adaptation in the design and implementation of a global climate policy agreement, but he also studies societal and institutional challenges to adaptation and the alignment of adaptation with other policy priorities.
+Richard sees adaptation as a global challenge and was one of the architects of Adaptation Without Borders—a global partnership working to strengthen systemic resilience to cross-border climate impacts.

 2016 Burtoni Award for excellence in climate adaptation research